-This review is long overdue, but the Urban Decay Naked Heat Palette have to be one of my favourites in the range.
+This review is long overdue, but the Urban Decay Naked Heat Palette has to be one of my favourites in the range.
 I received the Urban Decay Naked Heat as a birthday gift in February.

-So with the breaking news this week that Urban Decay will be discontinuing their cult favourite the Original Naked palette I though I need to get this review up.
+So with the breaking news this week that Urban Decay will be discontinuing their cult favourite the Original Naked palette I thought I need to get this review up.
 It is sad that they discontinuing the Original Naked palette that started the amazing range but I have to admit that Heat and Naked 3 is definitely on top of my favourite list.

 I love the Urban Decay Naked Heat warmer shades colour selection which was perfect for the winter.
 In South Africa we are at the end of our winter but I have to admit that I will probably continue to wear it during the spring and summer.
 The shades are intensely pigmented and rich.